Old Berrien County Courthouse Complex: A New Era

 Despite no longer needing the complex in Berrien Springs, the county was hesitant to sell at first.
-Residents of Berrien Springs continued to use the Courthouse for meetings, community events, and even established a dance hall and armory.
+Residents of Berrien Springs continued to use the Courthouse for meetings, weddings, community events, and even established a dance hall and armory.
 In 1900, Battle Creek College, a Seventh-day Adventist school, made the decision to move to a new location, opting for Berrien Springs.
-While their new campus was being constructed, the college, which had renamed itself Emmanuel Missionary College approached the county, seeking to rent the old complex buildings.
-The county agreed and the 1901–1902 school year was held, with administrative offices in the Records building, classes in the Sheriff's Residence and Courthouse, and the courtroom itself serving as the college chapel.
-After the college moved to its new campus, the buildings were once again left abandoned, with minimal use.
+While their new campus was being constructed, the college, which had renamed itself Emmanuel Missionary College (now Andrews University) approached the county, seeking to rent the old complex buildings.
+The county agreed and the 1901–1902 school year was held, with administrative offices in the Records building, classes in the Sheriff's Residence and Courthouse, and the courtroom itself serving as the college chapel which was open to the community.
+After the college moved to its new campus, the buildings were once again used by the community, Emmanuel Missionary College, and the ever growing Seventh-day Adventist community who initially moved to Berrien Springs to attend the college but permanently settled there upon completion of their schooling.

-By the 1910s, the county split the complex apart and sold off portions to private owners, including the Records Building and the Sheriff's Office.
-The jail, now in terrible condition, was torn down in 1916.
-With only the courthouse remaining under county ownership, the old Courthouse Complex was no more.
-The Seventh-day Adventist community had grown considerably, thanks in part to EMC (now Andrews University), and they approached the county to rent the Courthouse as a church.
-The agreement would remain in place until 1922, when the church elders opted to purchase the building.
-After purchasing land to the west of the courthouse, the church built an auxiliary building to host meetings for their various groups.
-By the 1950s, a second building at the corner of M-139 and Madison Streets was constructed, serving as a doctor's office.
+By the 1910s, the county split the complex apart and sold the Records Building and the Sheriff's Office which were converted into apartments.
+The jail was torn down in 1916 as it was no longer needed.
+This left the courthouse and town square remaining under county ownership.
+The Seventh-day Adventist community had grown considerably, and they approached the county to rent the Courthouse as a church after the departure of Emmanuel Missionary College (now Andrews University) to their new campus.
+The agreement would remain in place until 1922, when the church elders of the "Village Church" opted to purchase the building.
+After purchasing land to the west of the courthouse, the church built an auxiliary building to host meetings and to house the Village Seventh-day Adventist school.
+By the 1950s, a second building at the corner of North Cass Street and Madison Street was constructed, serving as a doctor's office.

-The complex would remain under private ownership until the latter half of the 20th century.